lsst-sqre/sqr-051/index.rst

 This includes requests to the Gafaelfawr authentication service itself to, for instance, create new, persistent authentication tokens for that user that would be under the control of the attacker.

 A related but slightly different problem is that, since all Rubin Science Platform services are running under the same hostname, they all share the same JavaScript trust domain.
-This means that a compromise of the web interface of any service (via XSS, for example) would allow an attacker to make authenticated requests to all other Rubin Science Platform services as the user.
+This means that a compromise of the web interface of any service (via XSS, for example) would allow an attacker to make authenticated requests to all other Rubin Science Platform services as the same user.
 This has the same effect as stealing the user's authentication cookie but may be easier to accomplish.
 JupyterHub recommends `enabling subdomains <https://jupyterhub.readthedocs.io/en/stable/reference/websecurity.html>`__ so that each user's notebook is hosted in a unique subdomain for exactly this reason.

-The implication is that internal authorization controls between the Rubin Science Platform components are only fully effective if an attacker cannot gain access to the raw headers of a request to one of the components and cannot inject JavaScript into the web interface.
+Therefore, internal authorization controls between the Rubin Science Platform components are only fully effective if an attacker cannot gain access to the raw headers of a request to one of the components and cannot inject JavaScript into the web interface.

 Note that even if an attacker gains that access, they can only misuse credentials that are sent to the service while they have compromised that service.
 They cannot make requests as arbitrary users who have not accessed the compromised service.